idp-pets22/-idp-pets22.github.io/index.md

-# PETS'22 Workshop on Multiparty and Interdependent Privacy
+# PETS 2022 Workshop on Multiparty and Interdependent Privacy